wazuh/wazuh-agent/BUILD.md

 3. **Vcpkg**

     The project uses Vcpkg for dependency management.
-If you already have Vcpkg's repository checked out, make sure that `VCPKG_ROOT` is set.
+If you already have Vcpkg's repository checked out, you can speed up the configuration process slightly by making sure that `VCPKG_ROOT` is set to its path.
-    Otherwise, the repository will be checked out during CMake's configuration phase.
+    Otherwise, it will be checked out during CMake's configuration phase.

 4. **Configure and Build the Project**